 A fusion of spices is what really makes Cape Malay cooking special.
 Spices like corriander and cumin are important for creating the base of the Cape Malay flavor in this dish.
 Adding just enough cinnamon and cloves gives the dish the characteristic, lightly sweet depth of flavor.

 Cape Malay flavors do work nicely with chicken and beef, but we love the way the seafood absorbs the flavors and adds just a hint of that fishy flavor.
 In South Africa, this curry would be made with local fish like kingklip or hake and prawns.
 However, in the States we substitute shrimp and a firm fish like cod or haddock.

 We love that this is such an easy curry to put together, and that it is not particularly hot spicy, so it is a great curry for those who don’t tolerate heat well.
 We guarantee that one bite will transport you to the South African coast.
 Who knows, you might even find yourself drumming out a beat as you get into the African spirit!

-- 1 lb firm, thick white fish filet (like cod or haddock)
+- 1 lb firm white fish fillets (cod or haddock)

 - 1 lb shrimp, peeled shelled

 - 1 tsp olive oil